-- 1. Given name(s) and surname(s), which SHOULD be current names; - 2.
-Pseudonym (if used); - 3.
-Address (if displayed in Subject); and - 4.
-Further information as needed to uniquely identify the Applicant.
+- 1. Given name(s) and surname(s), which SHALL be current names;

+- 2. Pseudonym (if used);

+- 3. Title (if used);

+- 4. Address (if displayed in Subject); and

+- 5. Further information as needed to uniquely identify the Applicant.

-The CA or RA SHALL comply with applicable data protection legislation in the gathering and retention of evidence relating to Individual identity supporting this Requirement in accrodance with Section 9.4.
+The CA or RA SHALL comply with applicable data protection legislation in the gathering and retention of evidence relating to Individual identity supporting this Requirement in accordance with Section 9.4.